ballerina-platform/ballerina-dev-website/swan-lake/integration-tools/edi-tool.md

 ITM*K-80*250~
 ITM*T-46*28~
 ```
-If you already have an existing X12, EDIFACT, or ESL schema file, you can convert it to the Ballerina schema using the EDI tool's [schema-conversion](#schema-conversion) capabilities.
+If you already have an existing X12, EDIFACT, or ESL schema file, you can convert it to the Ballerina EDI schema using the EDI tool's [schema-conversion](#schema-conversion) capabilities.

 ## Code generation